sniggilf/Python_for_PRISMS/Macbeth_Auto/README.md

 OUTPUT: filename_patches.jpeg    (showing points at which reflectance spectra were sampled)

 * If macbeth chart is rotated, some regions may not be selected properly - check output image.
-* Exit window as you go
+* Exit each plot window as you go
 * If wish to save spectral plots, save in window then exit as you go.
 * Type Ctrl+C to cancel all.